3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 It’s a slightly weird experience walking around on the island, as there are plenty of people who live here, yet there are also so many tourists walking around admiring the colorful houses and picturesque canals.

-It does kind of feel like you’re in a sort of odd theme park, and the locals are actors.
-I did feel conscious about intruding too much, as this is a place where people live too, not just a tourist attraction.
+It does feel like you’re in an odd theme park, and the locals are actors.
+I felt conscious about intruding too much, as this is a place where people live, too, not just a tourist attraction.

 Bear this in mind when walking around.
 It may be one of Venice’s hidden gems but it’s also home to plenty of people who’ve lived here for generations.
 Being respectful of this goes a long way!